My Iona

 • The person taking the call should immediately notify another staff person in the office, preferably while the caller is still on the line.

-• Pay attention to the caller and their words and speech:
+• Pay attention to the caller and his/her words and speech:

 • Is the caller angry, excited, irrational or agitated?